Create your AI that knows when to say "I don't know." Try it on your data →

 Does CRAG reduce hallucinations better than standard RAG?

 CRAG reduces hallucinations through two mechanisms standard RAG lacks, but introduces a trade-off the original paper underplays.
 Mechanism one: the retrieval evaluator catches low-relevance chunks before they pollute the LLM context.
 Yan et al. measured a 36.6 percent accuracy gain on PubHealth where hallucination risk is highest.
 Mechanism two: when internal retrieval scores below the confidence threshold, web search fallback provides alternative evidence.
 The trade-off: that web fallback introduces unverified open-web content as a new hallucination vector.
 A critical concern for regulated industries.
-From Freshdesk ticket analysis in healthcare and legal deployments, teams in these sectors consistently choose closed-corpus RAG over CRAG specifically because it eliminates web-sourced hallucination risk entirely.
-The practical decision rule: use CRAG with web fallback for general knowledge assistants where occasional web-sourced inaccuracy is acceptable, use closed-corpus RAG platforms like CustomGPT.ai, Vectara, or Azure AI Search for compliance-sensitive applications where every response must cite a verified internal source.
+The practical decision rule: use CRAG with web fallback for general knowledge assistants where occasional web-sourced inaccuracy is acceptable.
+Use closed-corpus RAG platforms like CustomGPT.ai, Vectara, or Azure AI Search for compliance-sensitive applications where every response must cite a verified internal source.

 What trade-offs should I expect when moving from RAG to CRAG?

 The core trade-off is latency versus accuracy, but the hidden cost is ongoing maintenance.
 CRAG’s retrieval evaluator adds 200 to 500 milliseconds per query, web search fallback adds 1 to 3 seconds when triggered.
 Implementation requires building a relevance classifier, integrating search APIs, tuning confidence thresholds, and maintaining decompose-then-recompose filtering.
 Typically 2 to 4 weeks of engineering.
 The part teams underestimate: threshold tuning never stops.
-From analyzing Freshdesk escalation tickets, teams that built custom CRAG pipelines spent 15 to 20 hours monthly on threshold maintenance alone.
-Managed RAG platforms handle retrieval quality and anti-hallucination at the infrastructure layer, trading customization control for zero middleware maintenance.
+Teams that build custom CRAG pipelines should budget ongoing time for threshold tuning, relevance-classifier updates, and fallback-search monitoring.
+Managed RAG platforms reduce that maintenance burden by handling retrieval quality and citation grounding at the infrastructure layer.

 When is standard RAG enough, and when should teams adopt CRAG?